|20 February 1437

-With the death of Robert III, King of the Scots, James I was the new King of Scotland but as he was imprisoned by the English, his uncle Robert, Duke of Albany, acted as Regent until James' release in 1424.
+With the death of Robert III, King of the Scots, James I became the new King of Scotland but as he was imprisoned by the English, his uncle Robert, Duke of Albany, acted as Regent until the release of James in 1424. ¹

 Robert III, King of Scotland died at Rothesay Castle.
 His son James, although the rightful heir to the Scottish throne, was not crowned until 1424.

 Treaty allowing James I, of Scotland to be freed from his prison where he had been for eighteen years and return to Scotland and become King.